 Merak Sakteng trek is a long and adventurous trek across Merak Sakteng Bhutan in the most beautiful terrain.
-This 18 -days trek is a combination of culture and nature intertwingled to offer an adventure of a lifetime.
+This 16 -days trek is a combination of culture and nature intertwingled to offer an adventure of a lifetime.
 The tour that starts from the valley of Paro takes you across different Terrains, all lush green, and gives you the chance to view the monasteries while taking a drive to reach the villages of Merak and Sakteng.
-Passing from central Bhutan to other parts makes you realize the change in nature, flora, and fauna, to the livelihood of people.
+Passing from central Bhutan to other parts makes you realize the change in nature, flora, and fauna to people's livelihood.

 This trek stands out among trekkers because it gives you a chance to get close to the nomadic lifestyle in the eastern.
-It might also give you a chance to view some of the rare animals like the Red Panda and Himalayan Red Fox in the protected area of Sakteng Wildlife Sanctuary.
+It might also give you an opportunity to view some rare animals like the Red Panda and Himalayan Red Fox in the protected area of Sakteng Wildlife Sanctuary.
 The trek lasts only a couple of days, enveloped by driving days which is easy and comforting.
-The only challenging part of the trek is crossing the Nachungla pass at 4153m/13,625ft that is equally rewarding as well.
-In essence, the trek is a tour through Bhutan encircling all its most beautiful landmarks.
+The only challenging part of the trek is crossing the Nachungla pass at 4,153m/13,625ft that is equally rewarding.
+In essence, the trek is a tour through Bhutan, encircling all its most beautiful landmarks.

 |Day 3||Sightseeing tour in Thimphu|